 - Slurred speech

 It’s important to understand that there are many more symptoms of TBI that aren’t listed here.
 The symptoms you or a loved one experiences will depend on the severity and type of brain damage.
 If you suspect you or a loved one has brain damage from military service, we recommend seeing a doctor as soon as possible.
-They will be able to diagnose your medical condition so you can file a claim for VA disability benefits.
+They will be able to diagnose your medical condition so you can file a.

 How does traumatic brain injury affect veterans?

 Traumatic brain injuries can make it difficult for veterans to integrate with society after military service.
 Symptoms of TBI can interfere with being able to maintain steady employment and family relationships.
 If traumatic brain injury is experienced with other conditions, such as depression and Post-Traumatic Stress Disorder (PTSD), it may create difficulty with self-care and maintaining independence.
-A VA brain injury attorney will be able to help you file a VA disability claim for TBI so you can get the compensation you deserve.
+A VA brain injury attorney will be able to help you file a so you can get the compensation you deserve.

 How does the VA evaluate traumatic brain injury?